 When you reinstall your Apple OS X, you may occasionally encounter an error.
 When the user has finished the recovery and the hard drive is unmounted, it erases the data.
-The user has shut down the computer after the data is erased and when the computer restarts and goes into recovery by setting a rotating image that indicates a 5010f error on Mac.
+The user has shut down the computer after the data is erased and when the computer restarts and goes into recovery by setting a rotating image that indicates a Apple Error 5010F on Mac.

 Typically, error code 5010F may appear on the screen when a user tries to renew the Mac operating system.
 However, reinstalling the operating system may be one of the best ways to troubleshoot technical issues such as removing persistent malware or attempting to quickly run your computer.
 The 5010F error is displayed when you press Command + Option + R to start the Internet recovery function and the operating system is being reinstalled.
 This prevents users from accessing the Utilities menu and users can not reinstall the operating system.

 - Full installation of MAC OS X

 - virus infection

 - Some incomplete installation application

 - Unfinished uninstallation of malicious or corrupted files

 Solution 1: Fix 5010F error code using different internet connection